JacobWeinbren/Israel-Data/README.md

 ## Notes

-- Searches are attempted twice.
-First, the geocoding addresses is the address name + ', ' + settlement name.
-Afterwards, the program tries just the address name.
 - Double Envelopes (Military Ballots) are skipped
 - 16th and 17th Knesset requires dividing by 10 to keep ballot numbers consistent
 - Decimal points suggest multiple booths at one polling station.
 Though sometimes multiple stations can also be at one address.

 ## Fixes

 This project aims to be truthful to the data provided, but in some cases there are errors which need to be corrected.
-See `stations_fixes.py` for details.
+See `stations_fix.py` for details.

 ## Thanks